doordeck/docs/docs/kotlin-multiplatform-sdk/platform.md

 # Platform resource

 :::warning
-All of the platform functions are only available to users with Doordeck issued auth tokens
+All of the platform functions are only available to users with Sentry Interactive issued auth tokens
 :::

 import Tabs from '@theme/Tabs';